camilleturiel/ansible-centreon/README.md

 ## Ansible Centreon Module ##

-IN DEVELOPMENT !!!
-Use as ours risks
+Still IN DEV !!!
+Use as your own risks

 ### Install ###